 - Be nice.
 If you say very inappropriate things be aware you will be kicked from the room.
 We are doing this to have a great time, come with a beer, come during a raid, come how you wish, just don’t come to cause trouble.

 - You may ask questions to the participants during the show, but we reserve the right to use them if and when we can.
 I will be monitoring the chat room and if I can I will use the comments during the show.
 We love that you are with us, but I will have to weave them in.
 Even if it isn’t asked, we all appreciate your questions

 Outside of that, we will love to have you join us and partake in an enlightening discussion that is sure to follow!
 Hope to see you there!

-Although this week it’s on a Tuesday, Mondays are normally Wiki Tiki Utility days here at TNB!
+Mondays are Wiki Tiki Utility days here at TNB!
 Stop from The Stoppable Force highlights a resource from the Twisted Nether Wiki’s Big List of WoW Utilities, hopefully giving you a nice boost to your Intellect – or at least your skill at World of Warcraft.
 If you’ve got a utility you’d like to see listed on the wiki, or one you’d like to nominate for the Wiki Tiki Utility post, please send an email to stop AT twistednether DOT net with the subject “Wiki Tiki Utility”!